Elenaires/Google-Code-Jam/README.md

-Google Code Jam Past contents can be found https://code.google.com/codejam/past-contests#io
+Google Code Jam Past contents can be found at https://code.google.com/codejam/past-contests#io

-To compile
+To compile:
 javac filename.java

-To read from stdin and write to stdout java filename < input_file.txt > output_file.txt
+To read from stdin and write to stdout: java filename < input_file.txt > output_file.txt

 For other languages